cacodcar/cacodcar.github.io/_posts/2020-11-30-Numpy_Block.md

-This can be run using the following script, try it out on your computer!
+This can be run using the following script.
+Try it out on your computer!

 ```python
 import numpy
 row = numpy.array([[i] for i in range(10)])